 - After the online room selection process is over, anyone who has not selected their room will have their building and room selected by the Res Life assignments staff.

-- If a space opens in their requested program, they will be re-assigned from traditional to a space in the requested residential college by the Res Life assignments staff.
+- If a space opens up in your requested program, you will be re-assigned to your requested residential college by our Res Life assignments staff.

-Standby list: The standby list is different than the wait list.
-Once the number of overall housing applications have exceeded the housing capacity, a standby list is implemented, and all students who apply for housing after this point will be placed on the standby list.
-As cancellations come in, and rooms with special holds are released, the rooms are assigned to those students on the standby list in the order of their date of housing application (first-come, first-serve).
+- Standby list: The standby list is different than the wait list.
+Once the number of overall housing applications has exceeded the total housing capacity, a housing standby list is implemented.
+All students who apply for housing after this point will be placed on the standby list.
+As room cancellations come in, those rooms are assigned to students on the standby list in the order of their date of housing application (first-come, first-serve).
 The standby list helps provide housing to as many students as possible in the fairest way possible.
 Get the latest information about standby lists in the FAQ section.